^

 • presence of anemia;

-• alcoholism in chronic form;
+• chronic alcoholism;

-• low-calorie diet.
+• low calorie diet.

-Side effects of the metformin for weight loss
+Side effects metformin for weight loss

 • development of lactic acidosis;